Sindangan

-Sindangan, officially the Municipality of Sindangan (Lungsod sa Sindangan; Subanen: Benwa Sindangan; Chavacano: Municipalidad de Sindangan; Bayan ng Sindangan), is a 1st class municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 103,952 people.
+Sindangan, officially the Municipality of Sindangan (Lungsod sa Sindangan; Subanen: Benwa Sindangan; Chavacano: Municipalidad de Sindangan; Bayan ng Sindangan), is a municipality in the province of Zamboanga del Norte, Philippines.
+According to the 2024 census, it has a population of 104,514 people.

-With increasing investor interests, improved infrastructures, and rapid population growth over the last decade, Sindangan is the fastest-growing municipality in the province of Zamboanga del Norte.
-It is also the second most populous locality after the provincial capital, Dipolog, and is the biggest and the most populous municipality in the entire Zamboanga Peninsula region, followed by the municipalities of Ipil in Zamboanga Sibugay, and Molave in Zamboanga del Sur.

-Due to its rapid demographic and economic growth, steps are being taken to convert the status of Sindangan from a municipality to a city in the next coming years.
-Once approved and ratified, Sindangan will be the third city in Zamboanga del Norte, following the cities of Dipolog and Dapitan.
+Sindangan is the most populous municipality in Zamboanga Peninsula and the fastest-growing municipality in Zamboanga del Norte.
+With its infrastructure and commerce showing massive improvements since the start of the current decade, it is now projected to become the third city in the province, following Dapitan and the provincial capital, Dipolog.

 Etymology

 As to how Sindangan got its name, several stories have been told.

 The first version narrates that a native fisherman carrying a basket full of fish was on his way home met a Guardia Civil, military guards during the Spanish regime, who asked this question, "Cuál es el nombre de este lugar, amigo?"
 (What is the name of this place, friend?)
 And the Subanon fisherman who did not understand the Spanish language answered "Indangan", believing he asked on the kind of fish he caught.
 The stranger heard this as "Sindangan", thinking that was the exact answer to his inquiry to the fisherman about the name of the fish.
 From then on, the natives used Sindangan to name the place until it became into a municipality in 1936.

 The town appeared in the 1734 Murillo Velarde map which was originally spelled as Sindãgan.